 Around the end of the school year, I get a lot of emails from photo students about to graduate their college program.
 I think part of their curriculum is to go out and ask photographers they admire how they got their start.
 This is such a great way to learn the ins and outs of the photo business world and everyone starting out as a photographer should do it.
 One student, Andrew Torres emailed me some great questions, I decided to make a post out of it.
 Hopefully, these tips about starting out as a photographer will helpful to you as well.

 AT: How did you get started in photography and what education/training did you receive?

-LB: I learned the basics of photography in high school and did it as a hobby for a number of years.
+LB: Starting out as a photographer, I learned the basics of photography in high school and did it as a hobby for a number of years.
 In 2001, I quit my web design job and started working as a studio manager/1st assistant for an architectural photographer by the name of Philip Beaurline.
 I knew some Photoshop from my design days, but I know nothing about professional photography.
 Everything I know today I learned by working for him.